HarveyD/react-component-library/README.md

 npm publish
 ```

-The `"prepublishOnly": "npm run build"` script in `package.json` will execute before publish occurs, ensuring the `build/` directory and the compiled component library exist.
+The `"prepublishOnly": "npm run build"` script in `package.json` will execute before publish occurs, ensuring the `dist/` directory and the compiled component library exist.

 ### Hosting via GitHub

 I recommend you host the component library using NPM.
 However, if you don't want to use NPM, you can use GitHub to host it instead.

-You'll need to remove `build/` from `.gitignore`, build the component library (`npm run build`), add, commit and push the contents of `build`.
+You'll need to remove `dist/` from `.gitignore`, build the component library (`npm run build`), add, commit and push the contents of `dist`.
 [See this branch for an example.](https://github.com/HarveyD/react-component-library/tree/host-via-github)

 You can then install your library into other projects by running: